cabol/nebulex/guides/getting-started.md

 # Getting Started

-This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching toolkif for Elixir.
+This guide is an introduction to [Nebulex](https://github.com/cabol/nebulex), a local and distributed caching toolkit for Elixir.
 Nebulex API is pretty much inspired by [Ecto](https://github.com/elixir-ecto/ecto), taking advantage of its simplicity, flexibility and pluggable architecture.
 In the same way as Ecto, developers can provide their own cache (adapter) implementations.